How to Establish Relationships Between Parent and Child Companies in Bulk

 After you've seen the results in the CRM and you are satisfied with how the operation runs, you can save all of the configurations as a template so you can easily reproduce the same import and associate operation in the future.

-With the Only update existing setting, you will identify far fewer existing records and much of your CSV data will not be imported because Insycle will not be able to find the correct record to update.
+If you use the Only Update Existing setting, there will most likely be few records that match all your criteria, and much of your CSV data will not be imported because Insycle will not be able to find the correct record to update.

 If you're using a field that is not truly unique as an Identity Field, it's likely that Insycle won't be able to identify one single record to use.
 For instance, there could be many companies with the Industry, "Education" in your CRM, this wouldn't help you ensure you are pulling data from the correct company.
 This is why uniqueness is key.